What goes in your brown bin?

 - Rabbit, guinea pig or other vegetarian pet hutch waste

 - General refuse

-- Plastic bags and bin liners
+- Plastic bags or bin liners

-- Cat and dog waste
+- Cat, dog or pigeon waste

 - Foodstuff (including fruit and vegetable peelings)

-- Soil, stones, slabs, rubble or hardcore
+- Stones, gravel, slabs, rubble or hardcore

 - Plant pots, seedling trays or plant labels